material-components/material-components-web/packages/mdc-drawer/README.md

 `mdc-drawer-activated-overlay-color($color)` | Sets the overlay color of the activated drawer list item.
 `mdc-drawer-scrim-fill-color($color)` | Sets the fill color of `mdc-drawer-scrim`.
 `mdc-drawer-z-index($value)` | Sets the z index of drawer.
 Drawer stays on top of top app bar except for clipped variant of drawer.
 `mdc-drawer-width($width)` | Sets the width of the drawer.
-In the case of the dismissible variant, also sets margin required for `mdc-drawer-app-content`.
+In the case of the dismissible variant, also sets margin required for `mdc-side-sheet-app-content`.

 ## Accessibility